redwoodjs/redwood/docs/docs/uploads.md

 Once you send the request, and open up your Network Inspect Panel, you'll notice that the graphql request looks slightly different - it has a different Content-Type (instead of the regular `application/json`).

 That's because when you send a [File](https://developer.mozilla.org/en-US/docs/Web/API/File) - the Redwood Apollo client will switch the request to a multipart form request, using [GraphQL Multipart Request Spec](https://github.com/jaydenseric/graphql-multipart-request-spec).
-This is the case whether you send a `File`, `FileList` or `Blob` (which is a less specialised File).
+This is the case whether you send a `File`, `FileList` or `Blob` (which is a less specialized File).

 On the backend, GraphQL Yoga is pre-configured to handle multipart form requests, _as long as_ you specify the `File` scalar in your SDL.